 Exchange rates used for the Temporal method

-There are certain exchange rates included in the translation methodology used in the temporal rate method of currency translation.
+There are specific exchange rates included in the translation methodology used in the temporal rate method of currency translation.
 The exchange rates used are:

 - Current exchange rate: the rate of exchange which exists of the date of financial reporting

-- Historical exchange rate: the rate of exchange which prevailed on the date when a specific transaction took place.
+- Historical exchange rate: the rate of exchange that prevailed on the date when a specific transaction took place.

-- Weighted average exchange rate: a rate which captures the change in rates of exchange over a long accounting period.
+- Weighted average exchange rate: a rate that captures the change in rates of an exchange over a long accounting period;

 The temporal method applies the present rate of exchange to all the financial assets and liabilities (short-term as well as long-term).

 The physical (non-financial) assets that are evaluated at past rates are translated at past rates.
-The different assets of an overseas subsidiary will, in all cases, be acquired through a very long period of time.
+The different assets of an overseas subsidiary will, in all cases, be acquired through a very long period.
 Now, the exchange rates do not remain stable for such long periods.
 Hence, many different exchange rates are applied for translating these foreign assets into the multinational’s home currency.

-- Lines up with valuation basis utilized in accounting.
-Therefore, the numbers have the most consistent internal meaning.
+- Lines up with a valuation basis utilized in accounting; Therefore, the numbers have the most consistent internal meaning.

 - The financial statements of the firm will have a lot of volatility

-- The mixing up of valuations makes a lot of confusions.
+- The mixing up of valuations makes a lot of confusion.

 Temporal Method Video

-As a result of the rapid globalization of markets and companies in almost on all nations around the globe, the businesses are not dealing in just their native currencies.
+As a result of the rapid globalization of markets and the company’s presence across the globe, the businesses are not dealing in just their native currencies.
 They need to deal with a variety of currencies and on a very regular basis.
-This is why the foreign currency translation became something, which cannot be avoided.
-Thus, several methods are designed to ensure a consistent foreign currency translation; and temporal method example is one among them.
+This is the reason why foreign currency translation became something that cannot be avoided.
+Thus, several methods are designed to ensure a consistent foreign currency translation; and the temporal method example is one among them.

-The accounting standards incorporate foreign operations to use the temporal, or historical, rate method in cases where the native currency differs from the functional one.
+The accounting standards incorporate foreign operations to use the temporal or historical rate method in cases where the native currency differs from the functional currency.
 Therefore, a subsidiary of a Canadian company with foreign operations in a small country where all business transpires in U.S. dollars, not the country’s native currency, would use the temporal rate method.

-Once you apply the temporal rate method, you update income-generating assets on the balance sheet and the related profit-and-loss statement items by using the historical exchange rates of transaction dates or from the date that the organization last assessed the fair market price of the account.
+Once you apply the temporal rate method, you update income-generating assets on the balance sheet and profit-and-loss statement items, by using the historical exchange rates of transaction dates; or from the date that the organization last assessed the fair market price of the account.
 You acknowledge this adjustment as current earnings.

-This has been a guide to what is Temporal Method.
-Here we discuss temporal method examples with item wise treatment.
-Here we also discuss its Temporal method applications, advantages, and disadvantages.
+This article has been a guide to what is Temporal Method.
+Here we discuss temporal method examples along with its applications, advantages, and disadvantages.
 You can learn more about accounting from the following articles –